Handsome Pizza: History

 Will Fain acquired the Pizza Depokos cart in 2011 and rebranded the business as Handsome Pizza in 2012.
 The restaurant operated from a garage in north Portland, until relocating to Killingsworth in August 2015.
-In 2020, 15 employees were laid off because of the COVID-19 pandemic.
+During a gap between the two locations, Handsome hosted a series of pop-ups at the bakery Tabor Bread.
+In 2020, fifteen employees were laid off because of the impact of the COVID-19 pandemic.
 In 2022, owners announced plans to close on August 14.
+The pizzeria No Saint moved into the space.

 Reception

-Michael Russell included Handsome Pizza in The Oregonian's 2016 list of Portland's best new restaurants.
+Michael Russell included Handsome in The Oregonian's 2016 list of Portland's best new restaurants.
 The newspaper's Samantha Bakall included the pizzeria in a list of Portland's best wood-fired pizza.
-In 2018, Russell ranked Handsome Pizza number five in a list of Portland's top 10 pizzerias, and number six in a list of the city's best pizza by the slice.
-In 2021, Brooke Jackson-Glidden included Handsome Pizza in Eater Portland list of "Where to Find Exceptional Pizzas in Portland" and said the "hyper-seasonal specials are often stunners".
+In 2018, Russell ranked Handsome number five in a list of Portland's top ten pizzerias, and number six in a list of the city's best pizza by the slice.
+In 2021, Brooke Jackson-Glidden included Handsome in Eater Portland's overview of eateries for "exceptional" pizzas in the city and said the "hyper-seasonal specials are often stunners".